Midpen’s newly developed Wildland Fire Resiliency program proactively expands our environmentally sensitive vegetation management to:

 Public Hearing: Review draft program environmental impact report.

-Public meeting: Midpen board to consider certifying final environmental impact report and adopting program, allowing work to begin.
+Public meeting: Midpen board certified the final environmental impact report and approved the Program, allowing implementation to begin this year.

 Tentative public input and environmental impact report process for prescribed fire.